 Daut Pasha amam is located at the beginning of the bazaar, in the immediate vicinity of the church “St. Dimitrija”.
 It was built in the period from 1489 to 1497, as a testament to the Vizier of Rumelia Daut Pasha, but the names of its architects are still unknown.
 Daut Pasha Amam was badly damaged in the 1689 fire and was left to a gradual collapse.
 It was restored in 1948, when it was converted into an art gallery.

 It also suffered a damage in the earthquake in 1963, but was soon renovated and has since been functioning again as an art gallery.
-Today it is the only remaining building of the former “Islamic Three”, which comprised the Ibni Pajko mosque and the Karavan-serraglio.
-The facility has a rectangular shape, with small insignificant extensions on its south and north sides.
+Today it is the only remaining building of the former “Islamic Three”, which was comprised of the Daut Pasha Hamam, the Ibni Pajko mosque and the Karavan-serraglio.

 Its architecture is monumental, and the construction was performed with refinement.
 The walls of the building are massive and contain small openings with arched and vaulted fields, in which the windows and doors are placed.
 The entrance doors are on walls made with profiled plates.
 On the west side of the façade of the amam there is an opening, which is framed in a profiled marble frame containing a plaque with an inscription.
 The interior is covered with 13 domes of different sizes.
 Of these, the two largest ones are on the west side, while the other 11 are asymmetrically distributed over the other part of the amam.